lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 Common application scenarios involve processing large volumes of input data or indefinite input streams, e.g., sensor data from an internet-of-things device.
 To achieve the nonfunctional requirements of reliability/availability and scalability for such applications, it is critical to ensure that the application does not exceed a constant memory footprint during its execution.
-*These considerations apply to any potentially long-running application, be it a console app, mobile app, or back-end service.*
+*These considerations apply to any potentially long-running application, be it a command-line app, mobile app, or back-end service.*

 Using iterators to represent indefinite input